open-feature/js-sdk/packages/nest/README.md

 🧪 This SDK is experimental.

-#### Here's a basic example of how to use the current API with flagd.
+#### Here's a basic example of how to use the OpenFeature NestJS API with flagd.

 #### Registering the Nest.js SDK module in the App Module: